 Please use the following text when acknowledging the MMPC EE Analysis page in manuscripts:

 'The EE ANCOVA analysis done for this work was provided by the NIDDK Mouse Metabolic Phenotyping Centers (MMPC,

 ) using their Energy Expenditure Analysis page (

-) and supported by grant DK076169'
+) and supported by grants DK076169 and DK115255'

 Identification of Body Fat Mass as a Major Determinant of Metabolic Rate in Mice.
 Karl J. Kaiyala, Gregory J. Morton, Brian G. Leroux, Kayoko Ogimoto, Brent Wisse and Michael W. Schwartz.

 Diabetes 2010 59:1657-1666

 Toward a More Complete (and Less Controversial) Understanding of Energy Expenditure and Its Role in Obesity Pathogenesis Karl J. Kaiyala and Michael W. Schwartz.